 The email announcement templates for Outlook consist of two parts.

 First, you will find header image templates in Canva.
 Since Outlook does not automatically download images, we recommend you do not include essential information in the image.
 The header image is meant to include highlights of the message, with essential items repeated in text later in the email.

-Second, you will use your desktop Outlook program create the email.
+Second, you will use your desktop Outlook program create the email announcement using text and links just as you would any other email (see tips below for adding colors and background within Outlook if you’d like to add those elements).
 The actual content of the email will repeat the highlighted information in the header image.
 The main reason we urge you to do this is because Outlook does not automatically download images and we want to ensure the user gets all the information needed to attend the event or take an action from your email.

 Some tips for optimizing your Outlook template:

 - Use a universal font such as Arial for your emails.